 Microsurgical neurolysis

-Microsurgical neurolysis is a surgical procedure aimed at releasing a peripheral nerve from cicatricial and adhesive changes, surrounding tissues or pathological formations that compress it.
-The main goal of the operation is to restore normal nerve function, eliminate pain, improve sensitivity and motor activity.
+Microsurgical neurolysis is a surgical procedure aimed at releasing a peripheral nerve from compressive scar tissue, adhesions, surrounding soft tissues, or pathological formations.
+The primary goal of the operation is to restore normal nerve function, relieve pain, and improve sensory and motor performance.

 Indications for microsurgical neurolysis